Louis-Aime/Milesian-calendar-OpenOffice/README.md

 ## Using the functions
 * Choose a cell and hit "insert function" near the input bar.
 * You may enter the name of any of the functions.
 Be sure to put the right parameters in your formula.
-* NB: Functions are sensitive to "1904 Calendar" (by default on MacOS in old versions of Excel)

 ## MilesianCalendar
-Compute a system date with Milesian date elements, or retrieve Milesian date elements from a system date.
+Compute a date time stamp with Milesian date elements, or retrieve Milesian date elements from a time stamp.

 ### General considerations
 * All "date" results are given as a long integer.
-Choose the format of the cell as a "date" format with a long year to see the result as an ordinary date.
+Choose the format of the cell as a "date" format with a long year to see the result as an ordinary (i.e. julio-gregorian) date.
 * Some control of Basic are presently not very effective, so we cannot check for non integer values of parameters.
 * OpenOffice Calc displays BC years the same way as AD, in an ambiguous way.
-This is the reason why a chose to give date results as a long integer, representing the series number.
+This is the reason why we chose to give date results as a long integer, representing the series number.
-* Note that OpenOffice swithes from Julian to Gregorian calendar at the earliest, i.e. on 25 10m 1582 (15 Oct.
-1582).
+* Note that OpenOffice switches from Julian to Gregorian calendar at the earliest, i.e. on 15 Oct 1582.
 * You cannot raise errors from Basic.
 A date computed with wrong parameters shall appear as 20/12/-3741.
 * There is no range control on dates.
-Calc displays properly from 1 Jan.
-32767 B.C. up to 31 Dec.
-32767 A.D.
+Calc displays properly from 1 Jan 32767 B.C. up to 31 Dec 32767 A.D.

 ### Open Office similar functions of this module
 They work like the standard date-time functions of OpenOffice (and of Excel or other sheets BTW)